geuk-hub/-Dacon-Multimodal-vqa/README.md

 ## 3. Setup
 * In Colab-PRO or PRO+ Users only
-* Set up for sure GPU A100
+* Set up for GPU A100

 ### Clone LLaVA
 ```python